• Skip to primary navigation

 Storing Fritters

-Store the apple fritters, loosely covered at room temperature, for up to two days.
+Store the apple fritters, loosely covered at room temperature, (brown paper bags work great) for up to two days.
 Or refrigerate for up to a week.

 You can also store them in an air-tight container.
-It may result in a very moist fritter.
+It may result in very moist fritters.
 But I love them either way!

-Apple fritters freeze very well.
-Let them cool completely, then place them into an airtight container or gallon-size ziplock bags and close them tightly.
-Freeze for up to two months for best taste.
+Let them cool completely, then place them into an airtight container or gallon-size ziplock bag and close them tightly.
+Freeze for up to two months.

 To thaw, leave them at room temperature for an hour.
 You can reheat them in the oven for about five minutes at 375 degrees.